CTP Insurance and Comprehensive Car Insurance

 CTP Insurance covers an at fault driver’s liability for costs related to a third party's injuries after an accident, such as medical costs and lost income.
 It also covers an at fault driver’s liability to make compensation to people injured or killed in a motor vehicle accident.
 It doesn’t cover the cost of damaged vehicles and property, whether yours or belonging to a third party.

 In Australia, you’re required by law to have CTP Insurance, but the way you obtain it depends on where you live.

-- In Queensland and South Australia you can choose an CTP insurer when you register your car, or renew that registration.
+- In Queensland and South Australia you can choose a CTP insurer when you register your car or renew your registration.

 - In New South Wales – where CTP is better known as ‘Green Slip’ —, you must buy CTP insurance before you can register your car.

-- In the ACT, a very similar scheme to CTP is called Motor Injury Accident (MAI) Insurance.
-You can choose a CTP insurer when you register your car or renew that registration.
+- In the ACT, Motor Injury Accident (MAI) Insurance covers all people injured in a motor accident, regardless of fault, for up to 5 years.
+You can choose a MAI insurer when you register your car or renew your registration.

 What is Comprehensive Insurance?

 Unlike CTP Insurance, Comprehensive Car Insurance provides cover for damage to your car, as well as damage to other people’s cars and property after an insured incident.
 With AAMI Comprehensive Car Insurance, some of the things you’ll be covered for include:

 Add to that a hire car after an accident where you’re not at fault and give us the name, address and rego of the at fault driver, and new-for-old replacement if your car is written off after an insured incident.
 You’ll be eligible for this benefit if your car is less than two years old and you’re the first registered owner – some other terms and conditions apply here.
 Check out the Product Disclosure Statement for more information on inclusions and what’s not covered.